 Similar to the garden example, your plans should vary depending on your type of nonprofit organization.
 If you work at a nonprofit, you know that your marketing strategy needs to be different than other for-profit businesses.
 This is also true for your nonprofit email campaign strategy, and even your email designs.

 Here are five types of emails that nonprofits should be specifically including in their email marketing strategy:

 As a nonprofit, your main source of income is going to be from donations and fundraising.
 Email is a great way to make this ask to your supporters.
 Not only can you explain your mission and show pictures of how your organization helps make the world a better place, you can also make it easy for supporters to donate right from their inbox.

 Volunteer recruitment email

 Funding is important, but what keeps your organization going from one day to the next?
 Many times, it’s volunteers.
 Volunteer recruitment is a vital type of outreach for many nonprofits.
-You can market to past volunteers and volunteer prospects from your subscriber list, using pictures of volunteers to encourage people to pull up their sleeves and get involved.
+You can market to your past volunteer email lists and volunteer prospects, using pictures of volunteers to encourage people to pull up their sleeves and get involved.